-Since its foundation in 1967, Univeristy of East Anglia's (UEA) School of Environmental Sciences has become one of the largest and most fully developed interdisciplinary institutions of its kind in Europe.
-The School provides a stimulating, innovative and active research environment for the study of natural and human environments.
-The mission is to harness our international research capabilities to advance our understanding of the causes, consequences and societal implications of major challenges such as climate change, ecosystem loss and energy and water security, and to support society’s transition towards global environmental sustainability.
+The University of East Anglia's (UEA) School of Environmental Sciences has become one of the largest and most fully developed interdisciplinary institutions of its kind in Europe.
+The mission is to harness international research capabilities to advance the understanding of the causes, consequences and societal implications of major challenges such as climate change, ecosystem loss and energy and water security, and to support society’s transition towards global environmental sustainability.

 Research centres in the School include the Climatic Research Unit and the Anglian Centre for Water Studies that address flood and drought risks.